piercecohen1/AI-TTS/README.md

 # Usage
 The program can be run with the following arguments:

-`text_to_voice.py [-h] [-a | -s] [-f FILE] --voice-id VOICE_ID [-t TEXT]`
+`text_to_voice.py [-h] [-a | -s] [-f FILE] [-v VOICE_ID] [-t TEXT]`

 # Arguments

   ```
   -h, --help                            show this help message and exit

   -a, --audio                           Use /v1/text-to-speech API endpoint

   -s, --stream                          Use /v1/text-to-speech/{voice_id}/stream API endpoint

   -f FILE, --file FILE                  Text file to convert to speech

-  --voice-id VOICE_ID      Voice ID to use for the conversion
+  -v VOICE_ID, --voice-id VOICE_ID      Voice ID to use for the conversion

   -t TEXT, --text TEXT                  Text to convert to speech
   ```

 The `--voice-id` argument is optional and will default to the ID EXAVITQu4vr4xnSDxMaL if one is not specified.
 See the [/v1/voices endpoint](https://api.elevenlabs.io/docs#/voices/Get_voices_v1_voices_get) for a list of all available voices.